-Fragrant aromas of orange blossom and allspice burst from the glass followed by luscious flavors of lychee, clementine, Asian pear, and guava spiced with fresh ginger and coriander.
+Aromas of allspice, jasmine and citrus burst from the glass.
+Luscious flavors of pink grapefruit, white nectarine, navel orange, lychee and starfruit are spiced with fresh ginger and coriander.
 The round, plush palate is accentuated with delicately woven mineral notes and crisp acidity leading into to a long, vibrant finish.
 Wonderfully bright and fresh in its youth, this classic, dry Gewürztraminer will continue to develop complexity up to fifteen years from vintage.

 • 20% clusters frozen 48 hours then thawed completely, then whole-cluster pressed, for richness and texture